 Would hormone replacement therapy (HRT) help?

 HRT can help with low libido for some, and is proven to help with hot flushes, night sweats and mood changes, sleep, among others.
 Both standard HRT (containing oestrogen) and testosterone can be prescribed, although most doctors will suggest trying standard HRT for a few months before adding in testosterone if needed.

-However, it is not suitable for everyone.
+HRT is not suitable for everyone.
 Speak to your doctor if you would like to find out more about the best treatment for you.

 Read more about the HRT risks and benefits.